EnergyPlus · June 2026

 Tracker energy tariffs price unit rates against the previous day's wholesale market, plus a fixed margin and pass-through costs.
-In May 2026 they're consistently cheaper than the April–June Ofgem cap on most days — but they expose households to short price spikes during cold snaps or supply shocks.
+In June 2026 they're consistently cheaper than the Ofgem cap on most days — and that gap widens from 1 July 2026, when the default cap rose 13% to £1,862/yr.
+But trackers expose households to short price spikes during cold snaps or supply shocks.
 This page covers which UK suppliers offer trackers, where they sit on price and the questions to ask before moving onto one.

 Editorial information, not financial advice.
 Prices and policy can change — always confirm against the supplier and Ofgem.

-Octopus Tracker remains the largest and most consistently priced tracker in the UK in May 2026, with Eon Next Pulse Tracker and EDF's tracker product the main alternatives in selected regions.
-Tracker rates sit roughly 5–15% below the April–June 2026 cap on typical use, but the unit rate moves daily — a SMETS2 smart meter is required to run one.
+Octopus Tracker remains the largest and most consistently priced tracker in the UK in June 2026, with Eon Next Pulse Tracker and EDF's tracker product the main alternatives in selected regions.
+Tracker rates sit roughly 5–15% below the Ofgem cap on typical use, and that gap should widen after the 13% cap rise on 1 July 2026.
+The unit rate moves daily — a SMETS2 smart meter is required to run one.

 - Trackers run ~5–15% below the cap on most days but can spike during cold snaps.

-- Most trackers have no exit fees — leave with 14 days notice.
+- SMETS2 smart meter required; most trackers have no exit fees (leave with 14 days notice).

 - Last updated